 “Arts and culture-based approaches have proven especially effective in fostering inclusivity, particularly for women, youth, and community members engaging with security actors to build lasting relationships and mutual trust,” noted Aniekan Archibong, PIND’s Project Lead.

-Over the course of the program, tailored activities brought together over 1,600 direct participants, including youth, women, security personnel, and community leaders across the Ogbomro, Ekpan (Uvwie LGA), Agbarhaotor/Uvewe Ohoro (Ughelli North LGA), Otor-udu, Ovwian (Udu LGA), and Otegele, Omadino (Warri South LGA) communities in Delta State.
+Over the course of the program, tailored activities brought together over 1,600 direct participants, including youth, women, security personnel, and community leaders across the Ekpan, Ugbomro (Uvwie LGA), Ohoro, Agbarha (Ughelli North LGA), Ovwian, Otor-Udu (Udu LGA), and Omadino, Oteghele (Warri South LGA) communities in Delta State.

-In Bayelsa, over 2,000 participants participated in the various activities implemented in Etieama/Agbakabiriyai, Igbeta-Ewoama and Akakumama (Nembe LGA), Imiringi, Otuasega (Ogbia LGA), Igbomotoru, Opuama (Southern Ijaw) and Kotkiri/Kongho and Odioma (Brass LGA).
+In Bayelsa, over 2,000 participants participated in the various activities implemented in Etieama/Agbakabiriyai/Igbeta Ewoama, Akakukama (Nembe LGA), Otuasega, Imiringi (Ogbia LGA), Igbomotoro, Opuama (Southern Ijaw) and Kotikiri/Kongho and Odioma (Brass LGA).

 The events—ranging from vibrant musical performances and cultural dance to participatory theater and sports competitions—celebrated heritage and encouraged collective problem-solving for non-violent conflict resolution.
 These events empowered communities to confront difficult social issues openly, laying a foundation for sustainable community security.